Encino Woman

 Encino Woman (also known as California Woman) is a 1996 TV movie directed by Shawn Schepps.
-It tells the story of a cavewoman who awakes in 1990s Los Angeles and inadvertently becomes both a successful fashion model and a spokesperson for feminism.
+It tells the story of Lucy, a cavewoman who awakes in 1990s Los Angeles and inadvertently becomes both a successful fashion model and a spokesperson for feminism.
 The film is a sequel to 1992's Encino Man, though none of the original cast reprise their roles.
 Numerous drag queens make cameos, including Jackie Beat and The Fabulous Wonder Twins.
-It is the fourth and final installment of the Encino Man franchise.

 The film aired only once, on the ABC network in the evening of April 20, 1996.
-Encino Woman has never been released on home video or streaming services since, though a taped copy of the original broadcast has surfaced on YouTube.
+Encino Woman has never been released on home video or streaming services since.